 Time Out

-Sometimes the most effective thing to do is take a time out.
+Sometimes the most effective thing to do is take time out.
 This is especially helpful if your anger is escalating and you might do something hurtful or with consequences that you’d later regret.
 The goal is to avoid making a hard situation worse.